Configure Microsoft Defender Antivirus scanning options

 Use Microsoft Intune to configure scanning options

-Use Microsoft Endpoint Manager to configure scanning options
+Use Microsoft Configuration Manager to configure scanning options

-For details on configuring Microsoft Endpoint Manager (current branch), see How to create and deploy antimalware policies: Scan settings.
+For details on configuring Microsoft Configuration Manager (current branch), see How to create and deploy antimalware policies: Scan settings.

 Use Group Policy to configure scanning options

 Download the Group Policy Reference Spreadsheet, which lists the policy settings for computer and user configurations that are included in the Administrative template files delivered with for Windows.
 You can configure refer to the spreadsheet when you edit Group Policy Objects.

 On your Group Policy management computer, open the Group Policy Management Console.

 Right-click the Group Policy Object you want to configure, and then select Edit.

 In the Group Policy Management Editor go to Computer configuration and click Administrative templates.

 Expand the tree to Windows components > Microsoft Defender Antivirus, and then select a location (refer to Settings and locations in this article).